-King Tut's tomb likely has hidden, undiscovered rooms
+King Tut's tomb doesn't have hidden chambers

 Tutankhamun, also known as King Tut, is perhaps the most famous of Ancient Egypt's pharaohs, due in large part to the 1922 discovery of his nearly intact tomb.

-A team of Italian researchers plans to open a new investigation into the possibility that his tomb has a secret, hidden chamber, reports Seeker.
+For years, researchers believed there were hidden chambers surrounding his tomb, and a team of Italian researchers started investigating in 2017.
+However after months of testing and speculation, they revealed that in fact there are no "secret chambers" in King Tut's tomb.

+"The studies...have shown that no chambers exist, or even an indication of any threshold or door frames, which contradicts the previous theory that had assumed the existence of passages or chambers adjacent or inside the burial chamber," said Secretary-General of the Supreme Council of Antiquities Mostafa Waziri in a statement.

+Prior to this announcement, the Italian researchers were certain that they would find a chamber.

-In late February 2017, the researchers from the Polytechnic University in Turin plan to enter the tomb and use radar technology that is capable of scanning depths as much as 32 feet.
-This will be the third probe into the tomb in the past two year.
+In late February 2017, the researchers from the Polytechnic University in Turin entered the tomb and used radar technology that is capable of scanning depths as much as 32 feet.
+This was the third probe into the tomb in the past three years.

-But the project director physics professor Franco Porcelli told Seeker that this probe will reveal once and for all if King Tut's tomb hides a secret chamber.
+But the project director physics professor Franco Porcelli told Seeker in 2017 that this probe will reveal once and for all if King Tut's tomb hides a secret chamber.

 "This will be the final investigation," Porcelli said.
 "We will provide an answer which is 99 percent definitive."